opentothepublic/ottp-web-client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Get Involved
+If you're interested in contributing to this open-source project, please see [CONTRIBUTING](CONTRIBUTING.md).

+*Note: Everything is a work in progress.*